Abraham Zapruder: Sale of rights

 Late that evening, Zapruder was contacted at home by Richard Stolley, an editor at Life magazine (and first editor of the future People magazine).
 They arranged to meet the following morning to view the film, after which Zapruder sold the print rights to Life for $50,000.
 Stolley was representing Time/Life on behalf of publisher Charles Douglas Jackson.

 The following day (November 24), Life purchased all rights to the film for a total of $150,000 (approximately $ today).

 The night after the assassination, Zapruder said that he had a nightmare in which he saw a booth in Times Square advertising "See the President's head explode!"
 He determined that, while he was willing to make money from the film, he did not want the public to see the full horror of what he had seen.
-Therefore, a condition of the sale to Life was that frame 313, showing the fatal shot, would be withheld.
+Therefore, a condition of the sale to Life was that frame 313, showing the fatal shot, would be withheld from the public.
 Although he made a profit from selling the film, he asked that the amount he was paid not be publicly disclosed.
-He later donated $25,000 (about $ today) of the money he was paid to the widow of Officer J. D. Tippit, a Dallas police officer who was shot and killed by Lee Harvey Oswald 45 minutes after President Kennedy was killed.
+He later donated $25,000 (about $ today) of the money he was paid to the widow of Dallas police officer J. D. Tippit, who was shot dead less than an hour after President Kennedy was shot.

+Zapruder testified to the Warren Commission and was asked for his impression regarding the direction of the shots by assistant Commission counsel Wesley Liebeler:

+Zapruder added that while he did not recollect a belief on the directions of the shots, he had assumed an impression when "I saw motorcycle policemen running right behind me--I guess they thought it came from right behind me...I also thought it came from in back of me."

+Zapruder recalled the assassination, saying that when he saw the president react to his throat wound, he thought that the president was joking until he saw him shot in the head, whereupon he broke down and wept.
+At the end of his testimony, he stated, "I am ashamed of myself.
+I didn’t know I was going to break down and for a man to-but it was a tragic thing, and when you started asking me that, and I saw the thing all over again, and it was an awful thing-I know very few people who had seen it like that-it was an awful thing and I loved the President, and to see that happen before my eyes-his head just opened up and shot down like a dog-it leaves a very, very deep sentimental impression with you; it’s terrible."
+He broke down again when he testified in 1969 for the trial of Clay Shaw.

+Zapruder rejected conspiracy theorists' claims as "sensational literature" and supported the Warren Commission's conclusion (that Lee Harvey Oswald, acting alone, killed Kennedy).
+He never filmed with a camera again following the assassination.